wagerfield/onno/docs/features.md

 Styled System provides a `transformValue` option for transforming values _before_ they are mapped to CSS properties.
 This is useful for appending units like "px" to unitless values.
 Styled System's `transformValue` option expects a function with the signature `(value, scale) => value`.
 This API was designed to support cases where you might want to invert a value from a scale—such as when working with negative margins or positioning.

 Since onno's internal `get` utility supports inversion for _all_ values, passing the `scale` (or "lookup" as referred to by onno) to a `transform` function is not necessary.
-Onno's `transform` option therefore expects a function with the signature `(value) => value`.
+Onno's `transform` option therefore expects a function with the signature `(value) => value`

 ### More render functions and aliases

 Styled System ships with a comprehensive set of render functions.
 Onno builds on these to provide a more complete set that covers the majority of commonly used CSS properties.
 More can be added in time with demand, so please [submit a feature request][onno-issues] if you require a render function that is not implemented yet.

 [Onno's render functions](render-functions.md) have been organised across a number of [source files][onno-src] to facilitate maintenance and include many useful composed render functions.
 In addition to this, each render function included with onno provides a prop `alias` to facilitate rapid UI development.
-These aliases should be used at your own discretion since their terse benefits come at a sacrifice of readability and self-documentation.
+These aliases should be used at your own discretion since their terse benefits come at a sacrifice of self-documentation and readability for anyone not familiar with them.

 ### Strict naming conventions